 We’re going to find some money leaks.

 This is how I figured this out.
-Really what it does is it highlights one of my strengths.
+Really what it does is highlight one of my strengths.
 On StrengthsFinder, I’m a maximizer.
 Being good with money and being good in business actually requires you to be a maximizer.
-It requires you to be a valueist to see, to truly want to get the value out of something that you want to get all the juice out of the orange.
+It requires you to be a valueist, to truly want to get the value out of something that you want to get all the juice out of the orange.
 That is called utilization.
 We want to be utilizing our money for maximum return.
-It’s very infrequent that these conversations are being had.

 Saving money gets shamed and shit on a lot, especially by people who income-market, preach abundance before personal needs and responsibility.
 I don’t know if you’ve ever realized that but if you look at Maslow’s Hierarchy of Needs and you have basic needs on the bottom and you have self-actualization on the top and there are all these other needs in between that are important, marketers are marketing you self-actualization without any consideration or concern about the other needs being met on the way.

-When we preach abundance, we are preaching self-actualization—this is my opinion—without giving you practical skills to help you take care of your personal financial needs, your emotional needs, your physical needs, your mental needs before these aspirational needs come.
+When we preach abundance, we are preaching self-actualization without giving you practical skills to help you take care of your personal financial needs, your emotional needs, your physical needs, and your mental needs before these aspirational needs come.
 This is really, really dangerous because what’s happening is we’re seeing a lot of manifesting wealth and abundance mindset without any practical actions that actually put money in your bank account.

-To do this, you’re going to want to download what I call my tools and systems SOP.
+To do this, you’re going to want to download what I call my Tools and Systems SOP.
 This is really going to help you get started.
-You need to check a few things.
-In order to complete this experiment, you’re going to want to have the SOP.
-All your business credit card statements.
-Please dear god, there are business credit cards, there are personal credit cards.
-Even if you use a personal credit card for business expenses, don’t put your personal expenses and your business expenses on the same credit card.
-That’s called commingling.
+You need to check a few things in order to complete this experiment:

 Step 1 to Finding Your Money Leaks